LCH urges EU to avoid forced relocation of euro clearing

-LONDON Forced relocation of euro-denominated clearing from London to the European Union after Brexit would harm the bloc, and the focus should be on increasing cross-border supervision, LCH (LSE.L) said on Wednesday.
+LONDON (Reuters) - Forced relocation of euro-denominated clearing from London to the European Union after Brexit would harm the bloc, and the focus should be on increasing cross-border supervision, LCH (LSE.L) said on Wednesday.

 LCH, part of the London Stock Exchange, clears the bulk of euro-denominated derivatives in Europe.